At a glance

 Colemak-DH is a worthwhile refinement of Colemak if you want reduced lateral index movement.
 It shares most of Colemak's foundation, which means the switch is targeted rather than total — but the modified keys appear often enough to demand deliberate practice.

 The point of Colemak-DH is not magic speed.
-The point is choosing a different training system and then practicing it consistently enough to make the switch worthwhile.
+The point is choosing a different training system and committing to it long enough for the switch to pay off.
+That means accepting weeks of slower typing before your new layout starts to feel natural.

 Stay with standard Colemak if the DH modifications feel like unnecessary complexity or if your bottom-row reach already feels comfortable.
 Switch to Colemak-DH if lateral index-finger travel on the bottom row genuinely bothers you.